redbrick/static-site/source/help/services/index.md

 If you miss "the old Twitter”, i.e the days of purely chronological timelines and no ads, Mastodon is perfect for you!
 You can find Mastodon hosted on Redbrick at mastodon.redbrick.dcu.ie/.

-## hastebin
+## Hastebin
 Ever hear of a pastebin?
-It's just like that, except you're in a hurry! hastebin is a service we host for storing and sharing text and code snippets with your peers.
+It's just like that, except you're in a hurry!
+Hastebin is a service we host for storing and sharing text and code snippets with your peers.

 Paste your code, markdown or whatever you feel like pasting into the provided space.
 After that, just save it, get your link and then share it!

-Try out hastebin at paste.redbrick.dcu.ie.
+Try out Hastebin at [paste.redbrick.dcu.ie](paste.redbrick.dcu.ie).